DOJ Quietly Told Trump His Name Surfaced In Epstein Records, Report Says

 Attorney General Pam Bondi and her deputy briefed Trump in May during a White House meeting after reviewing what Bondi described as a “truckload” of Epstein-related documents, the officials told The Wall Street Journal.

-Many high-profile figures were named in the files, which the officials said contained unverified hearsay and no evidence of wrongdoing.
+Many high-profile figures were also cited in the files, which the officials said contained unverified hearsay and no evidence of wrongdoing.

 Trump, who has acknowledged socializing with Epstein in the past, was reportedly informed that senior Justice Department leaders would not release additional records.
 Officials cited child pornography, victims’ private information, and sealed trial material as reasons to keep the files confidential.